HectorCastelli/insurance-information-test/DevLog.md

 - Mock User-related tests for Admin and User roles
 - Mock Policy-related tests for Admin and User roles
 - Document session and plan next-steps

+## Bootstrapping

+To achieve the goals listed before, I started by starting up a NPM project and added Express.js and ESLINT, using Google's default configuration for convenience.

+Then, I started to establish the general structure of the API codebase without implementing any functionality.
+This way, I can write the tests and the mocks before moving into implementation.

+I will start by testing the Authentication-related functionality, since there is not a lot of overlap with the other services.
+I will first write unit tests for basic JWT manipulation, then move on to write integration tests with API calls.